FrodeSolheim/fs-uae/docs/amiga-forever.md

 If the above instructions do not work for you, it's useful to know that you don't need to copy all the Amiga Forever files.
-You simply need to find all the .rom files (amiga-os-130.rom, etc) - as well as rom.key - from Amiga Forever Plus/Premium installation or install media, and copy these to Documents/FS-UAE/Kickstarts.
+You simply need to find all the .rom files (amiga-os-130.rom, etc) - as well as rom.key - from the Amiga Forever installation or install media, and copy these to Documents/FS-UAE/Kickstarts.